4skl/Triometter/README.md

 If you are interested but you don't know how to start and you have difficulties to use it contact me !

 # Future improvments
-I'll fully recode the app cleaner and add a fourirer transform to remove high frequencies (considered as noise) and probably change my method for the integration of the datas... more later
+I'll fully recode the app cleaner and add a Fourier transform to remove/reduce high frequencies (considered as noise) and probably change my method for the integration of the data.
+I'll probably be using an interpolated polynomial based on a bunch of points (I need to check if it's easy to remove points using the Newton method) to have a smoother description of the movement (even if there is the same precision at the beginning, and even worse due to the suppression of the high frequencies, I'll try to have a better integration of the movement with this method)